 AnalystSee Bio Hide Bio

 Evelyn previously served on the board of South Central Scholars from it’s inception in 2001 until a few years ago.
 Moved by the stories of the students, their drive and determination, coupled with the devotion and leadership of the Londons, Evelyn and her husband David have remained active in the South Central Scholars community through fundraising and keeping close ties with the organization.
 Mother of four children, Evelyn actively participates in three different parent organizations and has also served as President of the Parent Association and Board Member of First Pres Preschool.
 She is also a Girl Scout troop leader and a member of Everychild Foundation.
 Evelyn graduated from Barnard College with a degree in Economics.

-> Patrick Kirby has two decades of management experience spanning the corporate, public and nonprofit sectors.
-He currently serves as the Vice President of the National Network at Citizen Schools where he has worked since 2007.
-Before that, Patrick taught high school before taking on a range of leadership roles at City Year and in the Timberland Company’s Corporate Social Responsibility department.
+Patrick Kirby has two decades of management experience spanning the corporate, public and nonprofit sectors.
+He currently serves as the Executive Vice President & Chief Growth Officer at The Institute for Nonprofit Practice.
+Before that, Patrick taught high school before taking on a range of leadership roles at Citizen Schools, City Year and in the Timberland Company’s Corporate Social Responsibility department.
 Patrick is a graduate of McGill University and has served on the Board of Advisors of Orchard Gardens K-8 School (Roxbury, MA), GroundWork USA, and Volunteer NH! and The Brookings Institute’s “Building Bridges Task Force on International Volunteering and Service.”
 He currently coaches nonprofit executives at the Tufts Jonathan M. Tisch College of Citizenship and Public Service.

-> Business Department Co-Chair, Choate, Hall, & StewartSee Bio Hide Bio
+Business Department Co-Chair, Choate, Hall, & StewartSee Bio Hide Bio